cnsworder/macnewfile/README.md

 - Enjoy with Finder

+  ​

 ## Liscense

-DO WHAT EVER YOU WANT WITH NOT WARRANT
+DO WHAT EVER YOU WANT WITH NO WARRANTY